 For the welfare and safety of all who enter our building, students may not bring items to school that might be considered threatening, dangerous or hazardous (i.e., firearms, stink bombs, knives, etc.).
-In addition, the following items/behaviors are prohibited as well.
+In addition, the following items/behaviors are prohibited as well:

 Bookbags/Backpacks: Book bags and backpacks can only be worn to and from school and must be kept in a locker during normal school hours.
-Students will be warned and disciplinary action can ensue if this rule is not followed.

-Cellular Phones: The use of cell phones during the academic day or at school performances or events disrupts and interferes with the educational process and will not be tolerated.
-Students will be subject to disciplinary procedures and confiscation of the phone if it is visible and/or used during school hours or at school performances/events.

-Therefore, all cell phones must be turned off and placed in lockers (OFF AND AWAY) during the school day.
+Students will be warned, and disciplinary action can ensue if this rule is not followed.
+Cellular Phones/Smart Watches/Air Pods: The use of cell phones and Smart Watches during the school day disrupts and interferes with the education process and will not be tolerated.
+Students will be subject to disciplinary procedures and the device will be confiscated if visible or used during school hours.
+All items that fall under this category must be turned off and placed in lockers during school and in backpacks while on the bus.
+Student cell phones and associated technology become part of and will be used during disciplinary and/or HIB investigations.
+This is a District policy.

-Smart Watches - may be worn but may not be used for any other use other than as a timepiece during the school day.
 CAMERAS and other recording devices ARE STRICTLY PROHIBITED and are not allowed on school property at any time due to privacy regulations.
 Such devices will be confiscated.
 Any confiscated item must be picked up by a parent or guardian.